kacieb/rehearsal_scheduler/README.md

-"# rehearsal_scheduler"
  This file is capable of creating a rehearsal schedule in Python.
-See comments in scheduler.py for details.
+See detailed instructions and an example in scheduler.py (Note, please run using python 3).